Skip to content

 prependAll(items: T[]): this;

-Adds the passed data to this.data and creates ItemViews accordingly, reflecting them in the screen and itemViews.
+Adds the received data to this.data at the beginning, creates ItemView objects, and updates the screen and itemViews.

 remove()